Ryan Hollweg: Playing career

 On January 10, 2008, Ryan Hollweg had the first two-goal game of his career against the Philadelphia Flyers at Madison Square Garden.
 He scored his first goal of the 2007–2008 season at 4:43 of the first period and added his second goal at 7:42 of the first period.
 Hollweg had not scored a goal since February 9, 2007.

 On February 3, 2008, Hollweg was assessed a five-minute penalty and ejected from a game against the Montreal Canadiens after intentionally checking left wing Sergei Kostitsyn head first into the boards.
 The incident occurred after Hollweg was hit with an elbow by Canadien Alexei Kovalev, which was missed by referees.

-On July 14, 2008, Hollweg was acquired by the Toronto Maple Leafs in exchange for a 5th round pick in the 2009 NHL Entry Draft.
+On July 14, 2008, Hollweg was acquired by the Toronto Maple Leafs in exchange for a 5th round pick in the 2009 NHL entry draft.
 In the 2008-09 season, on October 6, 2008, Hollweg was suspended by the NHL for 2 games because he was assessed a boarding major on young defenceman Alex Pietrangelo in a game against the St. Louis Blues.
 Because he had two boarding majors last season, there is a provision for an automatic two-game suspension as a result of the accumulation.
 On October 13, 2008, in his first game back from the previous suspension, Hollweg was issued a five-minute major penalty for boarding followed by a game misconduct after checking a St. Louis Blues player into the boards from behind early in the second period.
 Done while the Leafs were ahead 3-1, the play was seen as a momentum-breaker.
 The Blues scored twice on the ensuing powerplay and eventually won in the shootout, 5-4.
 Spectators were heard booing the hit and cheering Hollweg's ejection.
 On February 13, 2009, Hollweg was placed on waivers by the Maple Leafs.
 After clearing waivers a day later, he was sent down to their AHL farm club, the Toronto Marlies for the remainder of the year.

 Hollweg was signed as a free agent by the Phoenix Coyotes for the 2009-10 season.
 He appeared in 3 games over the course of the year with the Coyotes however was primarily assigned to AHL affiliate, the San Antonio Rampage.

 After an additional season within the Coyotes organization, Hollweg left the NHL and signed a contract abroad with Czech club, HC Plzeň of the Czech Extraliga on July 30, 2012.

-Following the death of Tom Petty, Hollweg took to the ice with Czech club, HC Plzen, played guitar and sang "Free Falling".